Will Smith Player Props: Dodgers vs. Orioles

 Will Smith At The Plate

-- Among qualifying hitters in MLB play, he ranks 38th in batting average, seventh in on-base percentage, and 36th in slugging.
+- Among the qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks seventh and he is 27th in slugging.

-- Smith has reached base via a hit in 45 games this season (of 69 played), and had multiple hits in 19 of those games.
+- Smith has reached base via a hit in 46 games this year (of 70 played), and had multiple hits in 20 of those games.

-- Smith has an RBI in 31 of 69 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 45.7% of his games this season, Smith has driven in at least one run.
+In 13 of those games (18.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- In 56.5% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (8.7%).
+- He has scored in 57.1% of his games this season, with two or more runs scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.